 Early Humans – Their Miles and Health

-Because these early humans did not lead a sedentary lifestyle, if they were alive today, they would be a lot more healthy than most of us are.
+Because these early humans did not lead a sedentary lifestyle, if they were alive today, they would be healthier than most of us.
 This is because they would be eating whole foods, no sugar, processed foods, and moving and walking a lot throughout their daily lives.

 They would also have the advantages of modern medicine would ensure they lived a long healthy life.

-What would kill the early humans was not the lack of walking but the diseases or the health care they had to die of things that day no one would hardly anyone would die off.
-They did not have the medicine and the medical technology that we have today.
+What would kill the early humans was not the lack of walking but the diseases or the health care they had to die of things that day no one would hardly die off.
+They did not have the medicine and the medical technology we have today.

-The early humans would certainly be much healthier than most of us would be because they would have moved much more than any of us move in an average day.
+The early humans would certainly be much healthier than most of us because they would have moved much more than any of us in an average day.

-So next time we feel so good about the 10,000 steps we took today, member these early humans that were probably doing at least double of that each day.
-This is because our early ancestors had to get up ad move each day in order to survive.
+So next time we feel so good about the 10,000 steps we took today, member these early humans who probably did at least double that each day.
+This is because our early ancestors had to get up ad move each day to survive.

 Steps data – Healthline

 Daily step counts: Which countries are most active – and which are least?

 The Conquer Virtual Challenge, also known as My Virtual Mission, is an online platform that allows you to travel the world as you log miles virtually you have traveled (usually through swimming, hiking, biking, cycling, running, rowing, elliptical, walking, or even in a wheelchair).
 It is a great way to stay motivated and exercise while logging your miles to see other parts of the world virtually.

 You can learn more by reading The Conquer Virtual Challenge Or My Virtual Mission – Virtual Travel by clicking here.